 25 Books Every Book Lover Should Read

 Books have the power to inspire our imagination, transport us to faraway worlds, and make us think and feel deeply.
 Luckily, bibliophiles of all ages have a wealth of excellent fiction and nonfiction books to choose from.
-From classic novels to contemporary bestsellers, take a look at these 25 books every book lover should read.
+In honor of Read a Book Day, we've gathered up 25 books every book lover should read—from classic novels to contemporary bestsellers.

 Published in 1922, Siddhartha is loosely based on the life of Buddha.
 Hermann Hesse tells the story of Siddhartha, a young man who leaves his comfortable home and prosperous family to seek meaning.
 Throughout the novel, Siddhartha joins a group of ascetics, works for a merchant, falls in love, has a son, and becomes a ferryman.
 As an old man, he becomes wise and finally attains enlightenment.